sparrowcode/PermissionsKit/README.md

 ## Installation

-Ready to use on iOS 11+, and supports iOS, tvOS, and SwiftUI.
+Ready to use on iOS 11+.
+Supports iOS, tvOS, and `SwiftUI`.

 ### Swift Package Manager